boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/google-analytics.md

 1. Log into your Google Analytics account.
 2. Choose the website property you wish to share.
-3. In the lower-left corner, select the "Admin" tab.
+3. In the lower-left corner, click on the “Admin” tab.
-4. In the "Account" column, navigate to "Account Access Management."
+4. In the “Account” column, go to “Account Access Management.”
-5. Locate and click on the blue “+” icon in the top right corner of the screen.
+5. Find and click on the blue “+” icon in the top right corner of the screen.
-6. Choose “Add users” and input the email from the service account or OAuth authentication methods.
+6. Choose “Add users” and enter the email from the service account or OAuth authentication methods.
+Make sure to grant at least viewer privileges.
 Ensure to grant at least viewer privileges.
-7. Conclude the process by clicking “Add” in the top right corner.
+7. Complete the process by clicking “Add” in the top right corner.

 ## Connection Properties

-In a YAML file, the `config` section contains the following properties:
+The `config` section in a YAML file includes the following properties:

 ```yaml
 Connectorname: Google_analytics